Richard Howard: Life

 for his 1983 translation of Baudelaire's Les Fleurs du mal.
 He was the longest-serving Poetry Editor of The Paris Review, from 1992 until 2005.
-He received a Pulitzer Prize, the Academy of Arts and Letters Literary Award and a MacArthur Fellowship.
+He received a Pulitzer Prize, the Academy of Arts and Letters Literary Award, and a MacArthur Fellowship.
 In 1985, Howard received the PEN/Ralph Manheim Medal for Translation.
-A past Chancellor of the Academy of American Poets, he was a Professor of Practice in the writing program at Columbia's School of the Arts.
+He served as Chancellor of the Academy of American Poets, and also as Professor of Practice in the writing program at Columbia's School of the Arts.
 He was previously University Professor of English at the University of Houston and, before that, Ropes Professor of Comparative Literature at the University of Cincinnati.
 He served as Poet Laureate of the State of New York from 1993 to 1995.

 In 1982, Howard was named a Chevalier of L'Ordre National du Mérite by the government of France.

 Two of Howard's books, Untitled Subjects (1969) and Findings (1971), were included by critic Harold Bloom in his 1994 list of works constituting the Western Canon.

 In 2016, he received the Philolexian Society Award for Distinguished Literary Achievement.

 Howard died in New York City on March 31, 2022, from complications of dementia.